Scholarships & Financial Aid

 The fund aims to provide need-based scholarships to deserving students from Nepal.
 It will offer one full and one partial scholarship to female students studying at the bachelor's level in the integrated economics, management, and law program at Kathmandu University School of Law (KUSOL) under Category 1.
 Under Category II, other female students will be given partial scholarships or policy research grants at the MPPM level at School of Management, focusing on themes/issues such as climate change, development and humanitarian field, education, human rights with a focus on child rights, and public policy and policy influencing activities.

 In both cases above, preference will be given to deserving candidates from the Tanahu District of Nepal, focusing on the birthplace of Mr KC, where available, on candidates from the local Sarashowti Secondary School (Ghalechhap) or Chandravati Secondary School (Tuhure Pasal).
 There shall be special consideration for candidates from a needy, underprivileged rural background and a family with a history of educational disadvantages.
 Only 50% of the annual bank interest accrued on the Fund, or annual returns on its investments, will be spent for the scholarship or policy research grant recipients.
 The remaining 50% and any other unspent interest will be added back to the Fund's principal.
-The scholarship can be revoked if the recipient of the scholarship or research grant fails to maintain the academic standards set by the concerned Dean, breaches the student code of conduct, or is found to have engaged in delinquent behavior.
+The scholarship can be revoked if the recipient of the scholarship or research grant fails to mai

 Financing your Education

 Apart from the merit scholarship that we offer, it is unlikely at this stage to immediately provide for other similar provisions to help finance your education.
-However, student financial aid may be available from a wide variety of sources including the international donors working in Nepal, Nepal government, local government units, local or international non-governmental organizations, as well as from numerous other public and private agencies and organizations.
+However, student financial aid may be available from a wide variety of sources including international donors working in Nepal, Nepal government, local government units, local or international non-governmental organizations, as well as from numerous other public and private agencies and organizations.